pcmarcon/malduino-payload-samples/README.md

 Payload Sample Files
 ====================
-single_file_enc.ps1 - encrypt the file test.txt in the current drive and show a fake screen asking for payment

-single_file_ren.ps1 - just rename the file test.txt in the current drive to test.txt.ren (no encryption) and show a fake screen asking for payment

-multiple_files_ren.ps1 - rename all files .db in the current drive to .db.ren (no encryption) and show a fake screen asking for payment
+payload.ps1 - powershell script that can encrypt or just rename a single or multiple files and then show a fake screen asking for payment

 screen_enc.jpg - fake ransomware encryption image to display